-The result of a parse is a parse tree represented in the same nested list representation.
+The result of a TXL parse is a parse tree represented in the same nested list representation.
 This representation is used throughout TXL to represent the grammar, parse trees, rules, patterns and replacements and is one of the main reasons that TXL is so fast.
-Theory tells us that a full backtracking top-down interpretive parse algorithm handles all context-free grammars.
-In practice of course it is not practical for some grammars, notably those with left recursion.
-For this reason TXL recognizes and interprets left-recursive definitions as a special case, effectively switching to bottom-up interpretation of these productions on the fly.
-Nevertheless it is still quite possible to write a TXL grammar that is slow or impractical to use because of too much backtracking this is the price we pay for being able to directly interpret the grammar, which as we will see plays a large role the power and flexibility of the language.
+Because direct top-down backtracking interpretation of grammars has difficulty with left recursion, TXL recognizes and interprets left-recursive definitions as a special case, effectively switching to bottom-up interpretation of these productions on the fly.
+Nevertheless it is still quite possible to write a TXL grammar that is slow or impractical to use because of too much backtracking - this is the price we pay for being able to directly interpret the grammar, which as we will see plays a large role the power and flexibility of the language.

-Specification of the grammar (Figure 3) uses a simple by-example notation similar to BNF, with nonterminals referenced in square brackets (e.g., [expression]) and unadorned terminal symbols directly representing themselves.
+Specification of the grammar (Figure 3) uses a simple notation similar to BNF, with nonterminals referenced in square brackets (e.g., [expression]) and unadorned terminal symbols directly representing themselves.
 Terminals may be quoted using a single prefix quote (e.g., 'end) as in Lisp, but only when necessary to distinguish them from a TXL keyword.
-In keeping with the by-example goal, the contents of a TXL nonterminal define statement are the direct unadorned sentential forms of the target language.
+In keeping with the example-based goal, the contents of a TXL nonterminal define statement are the direct unadorned sentential forms of the target language.